davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ### Step 3: build your check page
-The check page lets users check and change their answers saved in the Session Storage.
+The check page lets the user check and change their answers saved in the Session Storage.

 The check page uses the [GOV.UK design system - summary list with actions component]( https://design-system.service.GOV.UK/components/summary-list/#summary-list-with-actions) to display the values saved in the Session Storage.